-Physical therapy is most commonly used to help patients recover from a disability.
+Physical therapy in Scottsdale is most commonly used to help patients recover from a disability.
 In some instances, physical therapy can even be used to help prevent injury altogether.
 Physical therapy methods typically include massage, heat therapy, and exercise.
 Some physical therapists might even work with an acupuncture specialist to help deliver the most effective treatment.
 Physical therapists interact with the patient directly to assist the patient in performing these functions.
 Treatment plans are personalized to meet the goals of the patient.
 The overall goal of a physical therapy is to reduce pain and swelling, while restoring or increasing mobility and flexibility.
 Physical therapy is less invasive than surgery, and has been successfully used as an alternate solution for many different types of ailments.

 Where is Physical Therapy Performed?

 Physical therapy can be provided in a wide variety of clinical settings.
 This includes hospitals, doctor’s offices, rehab centers, and specialized sports medicine clinics.
 In many instances, a physical therapist will also provide their patients with an exercise program that they perform at home.
 For Physical Therapy in Scottsdale, Impact Physical Therapy provides an expansive offering of physical therapy services.
 Physical Therapy at Impact Physical Therapy of Scottsdale has been used to successfully treat a number of orthopedic conditions for many years.

 What Types of Conditions Can Physical Therapy Treat?

 The number of orthopedic conditions that physical therapy can treat is almost endless:

 1. Back & Neck Pain

 3. Muscle, Joint, Nerve, and Tendon Pain